google/sqlcommenter/python/sqlcommenter-python/README.md

 ### Django

+> Django version 2.0 or higher is required

 Add the provided Django middleware to your Django project's settings.
 All queries executed within the standard request→response cycle will have the SQL comment prepended to them.

 ```python